Riddle of the Sphinx

 The Sphinx symbolises eternal life.

 Although this famous monument has suffered over the centuries the archetype itself is perennial—representing the cycle of death and rebirth.
 When we understand this, we will come to love it as the most profound secret in the cosmos.

 The picture above hints at the awesome expanse of time that has passed since this guardian was carved from the living limestone.
 In fact, records show that for centuries only the head was visible above the desert sands.
 Even today it remains the most enigmatic sculpture on Earth and has influenced many cultures around the world—versions can be seen in Greece, Turkey, India, Burma, Thailand and the Phillippines.

 The Sphinx is different from most other deities because it has a human face with the body of an animal.
 Usually, the Egyptian gods are depicted the other way around.
 The inference here is that the Sphinx represents something radically different from the gods of the Egyptian pantheon.
 To begin exploring this, we are reminded of two animal emblems often depicted on the foreheads of initiates: a vulture and a cobra.

 The vulture represents the Egyptian goddess Nekhbet.
 In turn, the cobra symbolises the Egyptian goddess Wadjet.
-These symbols of death and life were referred to as the Two Ladies.
+These protective symbols of death and life were referred to as the Two Ladies.
 Indeed, Nekhbet victimises the world as the vulture of death but simultaneously Wadjet rejuvenates the world as the serpent of life.

 There is much disagreement over the age of the Sphinx but the water erosion around its enclosure would suggest that is radically predates dynastic Egypt.
 By studying the weathering, geologists have concluded that construction was started sometime during the archaic Zep Tepi.
 By looking up instead of down however, a much more specific build date can be inferred.
 Regardless of these findings, it’s apparent that the Sphinx had the body and head of two goddesses:

 » Mafdet the cheetah of death «